techninja/cncserver/README.md

 All code MIT licensed.
 Created by TechNinja, with support and collaboration from [Evil Mad Scientist](http://evilmadscientist.com).
-Don't forget, you can discover more crazy more maker fun with
+Don't forget, you can discover more crazy maker fun with
 [Sylvia's Super-Awesome Maker Show](http://sylviashow.com)!